As a native Michigander, I’ve spent time almost every summer of my life at the beach, enjoying the long sandy shoreline of Lake Michigan.

-If you feel like you need to bring your phone to the beach, keep it sealed in a plastic baggie to protect it from the sand and water.
-You may find you’re able to use the touchscreen without even taking it out of the bag.
+If you need to bring your phone to the beach, keep it sealed in a plastic sandwich baggie or or inexpensive carrier designed to protect it from sand and water.
+If the bag is thin enough, you may find you’re able to use the touchscreen without even taking it out of the bag.

 6. Search for wayward kids downwind

 In a perfect world, you would have eyes on your kids at all times.
 But I have five kids and am painfully aware of how easy it is to make parenting mistakes.

 So no stones thrown by me if you have a child wander away from you on the beach.
 However, I will give you this advice: When you start frantically searching, your best bet is to start by looking downwind.

 Unless there is something really tempting upwind (like that huge dune your older child was eyeing), kids typically take the path of least resistance.